-The Program Fee for the Oxford Summer Seminar 2015 is approximately $7,500 (to be confirmed by November 1 2014).
+The Program Fee for the Oxford Summer Seminar 2015 is $7,500.
 It covers the following items:

 The Program Fee includes tuition for the required four-credit, six-week Major Course, a three-credit, four-week Optional Course, and the one-credit, pass/fail Seminar Colloquium.